All Episodes

 We couldn't legally go there because of the wall.

-The Justice Department under Clinton, before you say what Russia is 2001.
+The Justice Department under Clinton, before you said, what, Rush, this is 2001.

 This is Bush.

-Yeah, this is Bush's sixth eighth month in office after this contentious recount.
+Yeah, this is Bush's eighth month in office after this contentious recount.

-Um they still haven't got all of his cabinet members confirmed by them.
+They still haven't got all of his cabinet members confirmed by then.

 They're still arguing over Ashcroft.